-- Add the jalapeno slices to a heatproof jar or container.
-Pour the hot vinegar mixture over the jalapenos.
+- Add the jalapeno slices to a heatproof 12 ounce jar or container.
+Pour the hot vinegar mixture over the jalapenos, making sure all of the peppers are submerged.
 Let sit at room temperature for at least 1 hour before serving.
-Store in the fridge in an airtight container.
+Store in the refrigerator for up to 1 month.

 Pickled Red Onions

 Disclosure: This post is sponsored by Sabra.
 Thank you for supporting me and the companies I work with as sponsored posts help pay for the costs of running Chocolate Moosey, including website hosting and groceries for recipe development.